To celebrate National Read a Book Day, we’re asking, “what are the benefits of reading for children?”

 National Read a Book Day is an awareness day which runs annually on the 6th of September.
 It was set up in order to persuade people all over the UK to read more and, most importantly, to enjoy it too!

 Though the day doesn’t focus solely on the reading habits of children, we’re taking the opportunity to do so!
-That’s because it’s important to start early; the benefits which reading from a young age are endless.
+That’s because it’s important to start early; the benefits of reading from a young age are endless.

 At Hand Made Places, we’re proud to inspire children to read with our fabulous storytelling products, and we’d love to see more people encouraging children to read in any way they can.
 That’s why we’ve outlined the top five developmental benefits of reading for children.